 The Medi-Cal state plan covers some specialty mental health services that Medicare does not cover.
-Column Q in the Service Table, labeled "Medicare COB Required?" identifies the specific services that may be billed directly to Medi-Cal and which must be submitted to Medicare first.
+Column Q in the Service Table, labeled "Medicare COB Required?" identifies the specific services that may be billed directly to Medi-Cal, and which must be submitted to Medicare first.
 If the Medicare COB Required column displays 'Yes' for a particular CPT or HCPCS code, the service is covered by Medicare.
 If the Medicare COB Required column displays 'No' for a particular CPT or HCPCS code, the service is not covered by Medicare.
 Medicare must be billed first when the Medicare covered services are rendered by a Medicare eligible provider.
 Subsequently, the claim submitted to Medi-Cal must contain information about the Medicare claim.
-When billing a CPT code and G2212 submit those service lines on one claim and report Medicare COB at the claim level.

-Please note that although SDMC and Medicare codes overlap, there are differences between the two systems.
+Please note that although SD/MC and Medicare codes overlap, there are differences between the two systems.
 When billing Medicare, counties must follow Medicare claiming rules as spelled out in the Medicare manual.
 If the counties are unsure about the specific Medicare rules in a particular circumstance, they may wish to contact California's Medicare Fiscal Intermediary.